It takes a network to take down a network.

 Yet anti-human trafficking groups and government cannot succeed without the direct involvement of communities.

-For example, Greenlight Operation’s Art Festival uses volunteer aid, artist and vendor collaboration, and private sponsorships to raise the funds for the first long-term restoration home in the Harrisburg region.
+For example, Greenlight Operation’s events use volunteer aid, vendor collaboration, and private sponsorships to raise the funds for the first long-term restoration home in the Harrisburg region.

-Despite the struggles recognized globally, Greenlight Operation has continued receiving support and we are excited to grow our network of volunteers, interns, and donors to continue engaging in the conversations and events that will help end exploitation in our neighborhoods.
+Despite the struggles recognized globally, organizations such as Greenlight Operation have continued receiving support and are excited to grow a network of volunteers, interns, and donors to help end exploitation in our neighborhoods.
 It is only together that we succeed.

 “2021 Trafficking in Persons Report,” U.S. Department of State, https://www.state.gov/reports/2021-trafficking-in-persons-report/.